EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: artwork-align="center"}

 All EDHOC messages consist of a sequence of CBOR encoded data items.
 While an EDHOC message in itself is not a CBOR data item, it may be viewed as the CBOR encoding of an indefinite-length array [_ message_i ] without the first byte (0x9f) and the last byte (0xff), for i = 1, 2 and 3.
 The same applies to the EDHOC error message.

-The message format specification uses the constructs '.cbor', '.cborseq' and '~' enabling conversion between different encodings.
+The message format specification uses the constructs '.cbor', '.cborseq' and '~' enabling conversion between different CDDL types matching different CBOR items with different encodings.
 Some examples are given below.

-A CBOR encoded integer of type uint may be converted into a CBOR byte string, and back again:
+An type (e.g. an uint) may be wrapped in a byte string (bstr), and back again:

 ~~~~~~~~~~~~~~~~~~~~~~~
 CDDL Type                       Diagnostic                Encoded